 (Diallo didn't obey the officers because he didn't speak English.
 Police work is going to be so exciting in Marco Rubio's America.
 "Freeze!
 Para continuar en Espanol, marque el dos.")

 Just a few months later, a cop in Chicago shot an unarmed civilian, LaTanya Haggerty, a 26-year-old computer programmer, who was sitting in the passenger seat of a car.
 The officer thought LaTanya had a gun—but that turned out to be a cellphone.

 There was no Bruce Springsteen song about LaTanya, no preening by Sen. Bill Bradley on the Senate floor, no 24/7 coverage.
 The FBI, the U.S. Commission on Civil Rights and the Justice Department didn't open investigations into LaTanya's shooting.

 You've probably never even heard of LaTanya Haggerty—because the officer who shot her was black.

 The Diallo cops were prosecuted for murder (and acquitted).
 The officer in Chicago lost her job.
 LaTanya Haggerty's shooting is so little known that in 2008, the Chicago Sun-Times misidentified her as the officer, not the victim, in the shooting.

 The only real advantage to compelling the Ferguson police force to adopt affirmative action hiring policies is that the media will be tickled pink with themselves for striking a blow against "racism."
 On the other hand, more black people will be murdered, raped and maimed as crime rates rise.
-I guess it's really just a matter of priorities.Ann Coulter is the legal correspondent for Human Events and writes a popular syndicated column for Universal Press Syndicate.
-She is the author of TEN New York Times bestsellers—collect them here.Her most recent book is Never Trust a Liberal Over Three-Especially a Republican.
+I guess it's really just a matter of priorities.